rsp/getnode/README.md

 [nave](https://github.com/isaacs/nave) by
 [Isaac Z. Schlueter](https://github.com/isaacs).

+Both nvm and nave can be used to manage many different Node versions installed simultaneously on the same system.
+Getnode on the other hand can be used to install one version of Node on many different systems.
+So if you need to run a specific version of Node in a heterogeneous environment of incompatible systems where binary deployment is not an option then Getnode may be for you.

 PREREQUISITES
 -------------
-Getnode uses Wget to download the source code of Node, Tar to extract it and Make to build it.
+Getnode uses cURL or Wget to download the source code of Node, Tar to extract it and Make to build it.
 Building Node requires essential development tools like Make and a C++ compiler, Python version 2.4 or higher and a development version of the SSL library.
 Testing Node requires cURL.

 Most of those tools are probably installed by default on any modern system.